arafathosense/Car-Number-Plates-Detection-Computer-Vision-OpenCv/README.md

             pip install opencv-python
             pip install numpy
 **Step 3:** Wait until all installations are completed successfully.
-Then, simply run the program and see your result!
+Then, run the program and see your result!

 **📬 Contact**